Aris033/pricing/README.md

-# Pricing Resources :shopping:
+# Pricing  :shopping:

-This is a Spring REST controller for managing pricing resources.
+This is a Spring boot application for managing pricing resources.
 It provides an endpoint for retrieving the valid price of a product for a specific brand at a specific date and time.

 ## Requirements